GENERAL AIR PLANT CARE GUIDE

 If the tips begin to dry out, it is a sign that they might be getting too much direct sunlight or are a little dry.
 You can also clip the dry tips with clean scissors.
 You should then remedy the care by moving it out of direct sunlight or increase your watering or misting.

 Q U E S T I O N S ?

-If you have any other questions about Air Plant care, please feel free to contact me or check out my Air Plant Dating Profiles below!
+If you have any other questions about Air Plant care, please check out my Air Plant Dating Profiles by clicking on the button below!